-*The Application Deadline for Fall 2014 is January 15th for U.S. students and January 1st for International students.
+*The Application Deadline for Fall admission is January 15th for U.S. students and January 1st for International students.

-The Florida State University is one of eleven universities supported by the state of Florida.
+The Florida State University is one of twelve universities supported by the state of Florida.
 It is also one of the three state universities assigned primary responsibilities for graduate education and research.
-The current enrollment at Florida State University is over 30,000 undergraduate and more than 8,000 graduate and professional students.
+The current enrollment at Florida State University is over 30,000 undergraduate students and approximately 8,000 graduate and professional students.

-Meteorology graduate students are candidates for both M.S. and Ph.D. degrees.
+Meteorology graduate programs include M.S. and Ph.D. degrees.
 Qualified students with a baccalaureate degree in meteorology or with a broad background in physics and mathematics can be admitted to the graduate program.
 Many incoming graduate students do not have prior training in meteorology.
+Students without prior meteorological coursework will be required to take foundational coursework during their first year in the graduate program.
 Complementary graduate degree programs are offered in the areas of Applied Mathematics, Physical Oceanography, and Geophysical Fluid Dynamics.
 Other strong supporting course work is found in the departments of Computer Science, Chemistry, Physics, Biological Science, and Statistics.

 Graduates of the department at the B.S. and M.S. levels hold positions in areas such as the National Weather Service, television weathercasting, and private consulting firms, including airlines and investment firms.
 A number of doctoral graduates hold faculty positions at other universities, and many have leading research roles in such groups as the National Hurricane Research Division at the Atlantic Oceanographic and Meteorological Laboratory; the National Severe Storms Laboratory in Oklahoma; the National Center for Atmospheric Research in Boulder, Colorado; the NASA Goddard and Marshall Space Flight Centers; and the National Environment Satellite Data Information Service.